Control 3.4: Incident Reporting and Root Cause Analysis

 Objective

-Establish a systematic process for capturing, investigating, and remediating AI agent-related incidents including security events, policy violations, performance failures, and compliance breaches.
-This control supports proper documentation, root cause analysis, and corrective actions with full audit trail to aid compliance.
+Establish a systematic process for capturing, investigating, and remediating AI agent-related incidents — security events, policy violations, performance failures, and compliance breaches — and produce records that support the multiple parallel regulator-notification clocks that apply to US financial services firms.
+This control supports detection, classification, root cause analysis, evidence preservation, and corrective action with a full audit trail; it does not by itself satisfy any specific regulator-notification obligation (see non-substitution warning below).

 Why This Matters for FSI